-In the event we terminate his employment for any reason other than for "cause" (as defined in his employment agreement), Mr. Levin will be entitled to cash severance benefits equal to his annual base salary, as well as a portion of his annual target bonus, pro-rated in good faith for the year of his termination, except that if we elect to not renew his employment agreement at the end of its term, he will be paid \$600,000.
-Prior to the amendment, Mr. Levin's employment agreement provided for cash severance benefits equal to his annual base salary upon a termination other than for "cause" or non-renewal of the agreement.
+In the event we terminate his employment for any reason other than for cause (as defined in his employment agreement), Mr. Levin will be entitled to cash severance benefits equal to his annual base salary, as well as a portion of his annual target bonus, pro-rated in good faith for the year of his termination, except that if we elect to not renew his employment agreement at the end of its term, he will be paid \$600,000.